Ever made your own stock, stored it in your fridge overnight and ended up with a jelly instead of liquid?

 Ever made a wobbly sweet, soft panna cotta that only just sets in the fridge?

 You might not realize it, but despite the fact that they taste and look so different, that stock jelly and panna cotta have one big similarity: gelatin.
-Gelatin is what transforms the liquids into a gel, making it a ‘gelling agent’.
-But it can be a finicky one if you don’t use it right, we explain why.
+Gelatin is what transforms these two liquids into a gel, making it a ‘gelling agent’.
+But it can be a finicky one if you don’t use it right.

 The gelatin can’t be extracted from the animals that easily.
 The raw materials need to be pre-treated first to get a hold of pure collagen that can then be transformed into gelatin.
 During this pre-treatment fats, minerals and other undesired components are removed.
 The manufacturers also treat the raw materials with acids or alkali and enyzmes to help ‘loosen up’ the collagen.
 The collagen starts breaking down somewhat already and becomes easier to extract.

 Once the materials have been pre-treated they are heated.
 During this well controlled process the collagen proteins break down further into smaller components.
 A manufacturer has to control all these processes well to ensure they make a gelatin with the desired properties.
 If the collagen breaks down too much it will form glue and if it doesn’t break down enough it will not form these flexible gels.